Damaged dam system threatens Northern California towns

 Nearly 200,000 people, who evacuated Sunday over fears that a damaged spillway at Lake Oroville could fail and unleash a wall of water, have to stay away indefinitely while officials race to repair it before more rains arrive Thursday.

-Evacuees felt strange on Monday to see their beloved lake associated with urgent voices on the national news.
+Evacuees say it felt strange to see their beloved lake associated with urgent voices on the national news.

 “Never in our lives did we think anything like this would have happened,” said Brannan Ramirez, who has lived in Oroville, a town of about 16,000 people, for about five years.

-The gold-rush town in the Sierra Nevada foothills some 70 miles northeast of Sacramento is nestled near the foot of the dam, which at 770 feet is the nation’s largest.
+The Gold Rush town in the Sierra Nevada foothills some 70 miles northeast of Sacramento is nestled near the foot of the dam, which was completed in 1968 and at 770 feet is the nation’s tallest.
 Houses and churches are perched on tree-lined streets near the Feather River.
 Old, ornate Victorian homes sit alongside smaller bungalows.

 “Everybody knows to go there for the Fourth of July,” evacuee Crystal Roberts-Lynch said of the lake.
 “Then there’s festivals wrapped around the salmon run.”
 The mother of three, who has lived in Oroville for 10 years, was staying at a Red Cross evacuation center in Chico